isc-projects/bind9/doc/arm/reference.rst

     vary the validity interval of individual signatures.
 The validity of a newly generated signatures is in range between :any:`signatures-validity` (maximum) and :any:`signatures-validity` minus :any:`signatures-jitter`
     (minimum).
-The default jitter is 12 hours.
+The default jitter is 12 hours and the configured value must be lower than :any:`signatures-validity` and
+    :any:`signatures-validity-dnskey`.

 .. namedconf:statement:: signatures-refresh
    :tags: dnssec